-The M55 first flew a holding pattern north of the Tiwis where it characterized the tropopause region in east-west direction at two flight levels slightly below (~370 K) and above (~390 K) the cold point tropopause, respectively.
-The Falcon made a transect along the same line but in opposite direction (Fig. 12c).
-As there was little sign of convective growth over the Tiwis by 13:30 LT, the Falcon and M55 were sent onto a long north-eastward leg to point 127° E and 9°30' S at the border of the Brisbane Flight Information Region.
+The M55 first flew a holding pattern north of the Tiwis where it characterized the tropopause region in east-west direction at two flight levels slightly below (\sim 370 K) and above $(\sim 390 \,\mathrm{K})$ the cold point tropopause, respectively (Fig. 12a, label 1).
+The Falcon made a transect along the same line but in opposite direction (Fig. 12c, label 1).
+As there was little sign of convective growth over the Tiwis by 13:30 LT, the Falcon and M55 were sent onto a long north-eastward leg to point 127° E and 9°30' S at the border of the Brisbane Flight Information Region (label 2).
 At that point the Falcon made a right turn towards a large cloud system in the north visible in Fig. 12b whereas the M55 made a left turn.
-Both airplanes then flew north-south transects back and forth along 129° E to connect the cloudy and clear parts of the domain, still focussing on observations of cirrus clouds (Fig. 12b).
-Short-lived cells popped up over the Tiwis around 14:30 LT but sustained activity only started after 16:00 LT over north-western Melville and Bathurst Island.
+Both airplanes then flew north-south transects back and forth along 129° E to connect the cloudy and clear parts of the domain, still focussing on observations of cirrus clouds (Fig. 12b, label 3).
+Short-lived cells popped up over the Tiwis around 14:30 LT but sustained activity only started after 15:00 LT over north-western Melville and Bathurst Island.
 The eastern parts of the Tiwis remained quiet most probably due to the presence of high level cirrus reducing the solar heating over that part of the Island.
 Finally, all convection concentrated onto a single Hector cell near Apsley Strait which was active for only a short time from 15:18 to 15:58 LT (see Fig. 12d).
 Despite the expected distinct easterly steering this cell was surprisingly stationary.
-The M55 was immediately directed to Hector when it appeared in the radar images but upon arrival around 16:20 LT the cell was already dving.
-Nevertheless, the M55 was able to probe extensively the air above a thick and completely flat anvil (with a top at about 17 km) in a primrose-like pattern, each loop flown at a lower altitude (Fig. 12b).
-On its return to Darwin, the Falcon passed Hector downstream to the west (Fig. 12d) remotely sensing the vertical structure of the anvil by Lidar.
-Landing was again complicated by a squall line moving west towards Darwin airport (Fig. 12b,d).
+The M55 was immediately directed to Hector when it appeared in the radar images but upon arrival around 16:20 LT the cell was already dying.
+Nevertheless, the M55 was able to probe extensively the air above a thick and completely flat anvil (with a top at about 17 km) in a primrose-like pattern, each loop flown at a lower altitude (Fig. 12b, red arrow).
+On its return to Darwin, the Falcon passed Hector downstream to the east (Fig. 12d, label 4) remotely sensing the vertical structure of the anvil by Lidar.
+Landing was again complicated by a squall line moving west towards Darwin airport (Fig. 12b, d).
 The Falcon landed before and the M55 immediately after passage of this system.